MicrosoftDocs/learn/learn-pr/azure/azure-sql-deploy-configure/includes/2-plan-deploy-verify.md

 ### Server

 When you create an Azure SQL managed instance, supplying the server name is the same as in SQL Server.
 For databases and elastic pools, an Azure SQL Database server is required.
 An Azure SQL Database server is a *logical* server that acts as a central administrative point for a single or pooled database.
-It includes logins, firewall rules, auditing rules, threat-detection policies, and failover groups.
+It includes logins, firewall rules, auditing rules, threat detection policies, and failover groups.
 You'll learn more about these elements later.

 This logical server doesn't expose any instance-level access or features as with Azure SQL Managed Instance.
 For Azure SQL Database servers, the server name must be unique across all of Azure.